Chiang Mai in Thailand - travel guide with tips from an insider is written by Brian Hansen.

 The hot springs east of Chiang Mai

 The hot springs in Sankampang are an amazing experience.
 Especially on the weekends, a lot of Thai families come and have fun.
-The Samkampang area also houses a giant handicraft area, where you can see, among other things, how to make handmade umbrellas in good old Lanna style.
+The Samkampang area also houses a giant artisan area, where you can see, among other things, how handmade umbrellas are made in good old Lanna style.
 It's very souvenir-like, but still a really good experience.

 It can really be recommended to continue east through beautiful agricultural areas to Ban Mae Kampong, which is a small village in the mountains that makes great coffee.
 There are also some pretty good restaurants in this part of Chiang Mai, such as the organic Oh Ka Jhu that can be recommended.